Taylor Swift Spotted in New York City, Wearing Bridal White, Days Before Her Wedding

 It has also been previously claimed that the singer has asked some of her celebrity pals to be her bridesmaids, including Selena Gomez and Gigi Hadid.
 Swift's A-list friends are reportedly planning surprises for her upcoming nuptials to the Kansas City Chiefs tight end

-Taylor Swift Bridal White New York City Zero Bond Lena Dunham Stella Mccartney Travis Kelce Wedding Invitation NDA Rhode Island Estate Kansas City Emily Ratajkowski Gigi Hadid Selena Gomez New Heights Podcast Kansas City Chiefs NFL Season Secret Garden Wonderland Bridal White Earlier This Week Lena Dunham's 40Th Birthday Bash Via Carota In The Big Apple Ashley Avignone Exclusive Membership Club Bridal White Stella Mccartney Travis Kelce Wedding Invitation NDA Rhode Island Estate Kansas City Emily Ratajkowski Gigi Hadid Selena Gomez New Heights Podcast Kansas City Chiefs NFL Season Secret Garden Wonderland
+Taylor Swift Bridal White New York City Zero Bond Lena Dunham Stella Mccartney Travis Kelce Wedding Invitation NDA Rhode Island Estate Emily Ratajkowski Ashley Avignone New Heights Podcast Kansas City Chiefs Celebrity Pals Bridesmaids

 United States Latest News, United States Headlines